LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Annihilate Spirit.md

 ---

-The target spirit may spend an Essence to roll Power + Finesse in a Clash of Wills, a last-ditch attempt to reassert its existence through its Influences.\
+The target spirit may spend an Essence to roll Power + Finesse in a [[Clash of Wills]], a last-ditch attempt to reassert its existence through its Influences.\
 If the spell is successfully cast, the spirit is instantly and utterly destroyed — even if it still has Essence, it does not retreat into hibernation, it is simply gone.\
 Short of archmastery, this spell cannot affect spirits of Rank 6 or higher.